Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 \subsection{2D HPE Summary}

 In summary, the performance of 2D HPE has been significantly improved with the blooming of deep learning techniques.
-In recent years, deeper and more powerful networks have promoted the performance in 2D single-person HPE such as DeepPose \cite{toshev2014deeppose} and Stacked Hourglass Network \cite{newell2016stacked}, as well as in 2D multi-person HPE such as AlphaPose \cite{fang2017rmpe} and OpenPose \cite{cao2017realtime}.
+In recent years, deeper and more powerful networks have enhanced the performance of 2D single-person HPE methods such as DeepPose \cite{toshev2014deeppose} and Stacked Hourglass Network \cite{newell2016stacked}, as well as in 2D multi-person HPE like AlphaPose \cite{fang2017rmpe} and OpenPose \cite{cao2017realtime}.

-Although these works have achieved sufficiently good performance in different 2D HPE scenarios, problems still remain.
-Regression and body part detection methods have their own advantages and limitations in 2D single-person HPE.
-Regression methods can learn a nonlinear mapping from input images to keypoint coordinates with an end-to-end framework, which offer a fast learning paradigm and a sub-pixel level prediction accuracy.
-However, they usually give sub-optimal solutions \cite{luvizon2019human} due to the highly nonlinear problem.
-Body part detection methods, in particular heatmap-based frameworks, are more widely used in 2D HPE since (1) the probabilistic prediction of each pixel in heatmap can improve the accuracy of locating the keypoints; and (2) heatmaps provide richer supervision information by preserving the spatial location information.
-However, the precision of the predicted keypoints is dependent on the resolution of heatmaps.
-The computational cost and memory footprint are significantly increased when using high resolution heatmaps.

-As for the top-down and bottom-up pipelines for 2D multi-person HPE, it is difficult to identify which method is better since both of them are widely used in recent works with their strengths and weaknesses.
-On one hand, top-down pipeline yields better results because it first detects each individual from the image using detection methods, then predicts the locations of keypoints using the single person-based approaches.
-In this case, the keypoint heatmap estimation within each detected person region is eased as the background is largely removed.
-On the other hand, bottom-up methods are generally faster than top-down methods, because they directly detect all the keypoints and group them into individual poses using keypoint association strategies such as affinity linking \cite{cao2017realtime}, associative embedding \cite{newell2017associative}, and pixel-wise keypoint regression \cite{zhou2019objects}.

-There are several challenges in 2D HPE which need to be further addressed in future research.
-First is the reliable detection of individuals under significant occlusion, e.g., in crowd scenarios.
-The person detectors in top-down 2D HPE methods may fail to identify the boundaries of largely overlapped human bodies.
+Although promising performance has been achieved, there are several challenges in 2D HPE that need to be further addressed in future research.
+First is the reliable detection of individuals under significant occlusion \cite{chen2018cascaded}, e.g., in crowd scenarios.
+Person detectors in top-down 2D HPE methods may fail to identify the boundaries of largely overlapped human bodies.
 Similarly, the difficulty of keypoint association is more pronounced for bottom-up approaches in occluded scenes.